-Blood clot prevention measures will prevent 25,000 UK hospital
+Blood clot prevention measures will prevent 25,000 UK hospital deaths a year

 17 December 2009